 |ACCT 7330||Advanced Accounting||

-This course focuses on financial accounting for business combinations, preparation of consolidated financial statements including consolidation of international subsidiaries.
-The course also studies. financial accounting for partnerships, international transactions and hedging fluctuations in foreign exchange rates.
+This course focuses on financial accounting for business combinations and the preparation of consolidated financial statements.
+The course also covers financial accounting for partnerships, international transactions and hedging fluctuations in foreign exchange rates.

 |ACCT 7340||Financial Statement Analysis||

 This course examines financial statement analysis with special emphasis on understanding, organizing, and summarizing financial data for decision making purposes related to valuation.

 |ACCT 7350||Int’l Financial Reporting and Analysis||

 The course provides a comparison of International Financial Reporting Standards (IFRS) and U.S. Financial Reporting Standards.
 Topics include the analysis of foreign and multinational firms’ financial statements, transfer pricing, and foreign currency translations and transactions.

 This course examines tax implications of conducting a business operation as a trust, partnership, or as a Subchapter S corporation.
 Tax planning considerations are emphasized.

 |ACCT 7362||Tax Research||

 This course covers the basics of Federal Tax research and introduces students to Thomson Reuter’s Checkpoint online tax service.

 This course evaluates and reviews current topics in accounting including SEC financial reporting requirements.